Research and Creative Interests

 - environmental communication

 James Shanahan is a Professor in the Media School at Indiana University.
 From 2015-2021 he was the Founding Dean of the Media School.
 He is a mass media effects researcher.
 He is also a member of the Observatory on Social Media.

 His research interests focus on cultural indicators, cultivation theory, media effects and public opinion.
 Special areas of focus are communication in relation to science and the environment.

-He has co-authored and co-edited several books, including Climate Change and Resilience in Indiana and Beyond (2022), Media Effects (2021), Living with Television Now (co-edited with Michael Morgan and Nancy Signorielli, 2012), and Television and its Viewers (with Michael Morgan, 1999).
+He has authored and edited several books, including Climate Change and Resilience in Indiana and Beyond (2022), Media Effects (2021), Living with Television Now (co-edited with Michael Morgan and Nancy Signorielli, 2012), and Television and its Viewers (with Michael Morgan, 1999).
 He has published numerous articles and chapters on topics related to media effects.